isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-when-to-use-a-cockroach-bomb.markdown

 slug: /when-to-use-a-cockroach-bomb/
 lastmod: 2025-05-07T12:21:29+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Roaches will invade your building or home through various routes and then multiply rapidly.
 There are many [methods you can use to control roaches](https://pestpolicy.com/best-roach-killer-for-apartments/)
 - like roach bombs.
 **So, on the question - when to use a cockroach bomb?
-Use roach bombs when other DIY control methods don't work and when the infestation is massive and has proven stubborn.Â **
+Use roach bombs when other DIY control methods don't work and when the infestation is massive and has proven stubborn. **
 The nocturnal roaches can be noted with the oily (strong-scented) scent, empty egg casings, or droppings.
 Check too:
 [Roach Infestation Signs](https://pestpolicy.com/signs-of-a-cockroach-infestation/)